 Here’s the kicker to all these stories, in 11 out of 12 years – expert predictions of a dire holiday season didn’t materialize when the final numbers were in, sometime in January.

 But by January, we'll have moved on to the next distraction...

 The reality is Black Friday has been killed by online retailers like Amazon and their counterparts Walmart and Target who offer deals that used to only be available one day days, weeks, and even months ahead of time.
 The day after Thanksgiving has become just a Friday and Thanksgiving has become for many, just a Thursday to shop.

 And that's not a crisis, it's just reality.

 5) What you focus on becomes reality.
 Think the holidays are bad, every shopper's cheap, and your help is worthless?
 Guess what?
 You're right!
-But when you envision creating an environment that turns mission shoppers into browsers, when you go out of your way to create an exceptional experience for your employees so they will create an exceptional one for your shoppers, and you see how you can have a blow-out holiday ... you know what?
+But when you envision creating a holiday shopping season that turns mission shoppers into browsers who find the perfect gift when you go out of your way to create an exceptional experience for your employees so they will create an exceptional one for your shoppers, you see how you can have a blow-out holiday shopping season ... you know what?
 You're well on your way to making it happen.

 Your only thought right now should be how to get shoppers to buy from you and encourage impulse buying.
 You don't have time to fret.